DavidRFerreira/RelevanceFeedback/README.md

 # Relevance Feedback and Pseudo Relevance Feedback

-Kotlin console application with the implementation of Relevance Feedback and Pseudo Relevance Feedback that together with Rocchio Algorithm can improve results in the context of Information Retrieval.
+Kotlin console application implementation of Relevance Feedback and Pseudo Relevance Feedback that together with Rocchio Algorithm can improve results in the context of Information Retrieval.

 This also presents a proposal to improve the original Rocchio Algorithm by incorporating an Immediate Neighborhood Frequency.